benjiaomodular/ThreeChannelTriggers/README.md

 **What the output looks like**

-The trigger output are short 7ms, 8.6V pulses.
+The trigger outputs are short 7ms, 8.4V pulses.
 The pulse width can be increased by increasing C2, C3, and C4.

 <img src="https://raw.githubusercontent.com/benjiao/ThreeChannelTriggers/master/OscilloscopeOutput.png">